Mauricio Dubon Preview, Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The Rangers pitching staff is 23rd in MLB with a collective 8.4 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings put together by the Rangers pitching staff ranks 22nd in the league.

-- The Rangers have a 4.18 team ERA that ranks 16th across all league pitching staffs.
+- The Rangers have the 17th-ranked team ERA across all league pitching staffs (4.25).

-- The Rangers rank 15th in baseball in home runs surrendered (164 total, 1.2 per game).
+- Rangers pitchers combine to give up 170 total home runs at a clip of 1.2 per game (to rank 17th in the league).

-- The righty last pitched on Wednesday, July 19 against the Tampa Bay Rays, when he went six scoreless innings while giving up two hits.
+- His last appearance was on Saturday against the Minnesota Twins, when the righty tossed six scoreless innings while giving up just one hit.

-- The 33-year-old has amassed an ERA of 2.69, with 8.1 strikeouts per nine innings, in 19 games this season.
-Opponents are hitting .208 against him.

 © 2023 Data Skrive.
 All rights reserved.